 Can I Use the Massage Chair Every Day?

 It is not recommended to use a massage chair every day.
 You may cause muscle ruptures and increased pain.
-Even if your company has a massage chair for employees, don’t get a massage each time you’re on a break.
+Even if your company has a massage recliner for employees, don’t get a massage each time you’re on a break.

 Many people who buy massage chairs are tempted to use them multiple times per day.
 You’re not in any danger if you do that at first.
 Once the novelty wears off, remember to stick to three-four massage sessions per week.